 Specifies the iSCSI virtual port ID when the iSCSI virtual port mode is enabled.
-If this option is omitted, information including all iSCSI port IDs is displayed.
+When the iSCSI virtual port mode is enabled, if both this option and the - iscsi_name <external iscsi name> -address <external IP address> option are not specified, information including all iSCSI virtual port IDs is displayed.